 St. Elmo & Tin Cup, Colorado

 West of Buena Vista, Colorado’s best-preserved ghost town is St Elmo.
 It looks straight from a John Wayne movie with wooden storefronts and a dusty main street!
-You can get there by regular car or ATV, but after exploring a little, make your way towards the nearby Tin Cup.
-The small town or Tin Cup has a notorious reputation as it is believed one tough townsman still lingers in their sorry fate at this historic cemetery.
+You can get there by car or ATV, but after exploring a little, make your way toward the nearby Tin Cup.
+The small town of Tin Cup has a notorious reputation as it is believed one tough townsman still lingers in their sorry fate at this historic cemetery.
 As you walk through each dirt track lined up side by side like soldiers awaiting orders, It becomes obvious why these places were so important.

 Vicksburg & Winfield, Colorado

 What’s left of Winfield is a ghost town, though it had its boom and bust in only three years.
 North toward Buena Vista, you’ll find the tree-lined streets which lead down into scenic Vicksburg with its clear creeks winding through like silk strands on a string.
-There are no other developed areas until after this point, so enjoy your drive while taking note of how beautiful nature can be when untouched!
+There are no other developed areas until after this point, so enjoy your drive while considering how beautiful nature can be when untouched!
 Once at the destination, proceed north up Highway 49, where one may encounter yet another abandoned townsite known locally as “The Ruins.”

 When you visit Carson, Co and see its undisturbed buildings or remote location near the Continental Divide, it’s easy for visitors to think they’re alone in discovering what is often referred to as “the last frontier.”
-The harsh winters made this town unattractive because there was no way accessible enough then–and even now, improved transportation options such as the ascent up Wager Gulch Trail via 4×4 isn’t always possible unless one has chains!
+The harsh winters made this town unattractive because there was no way accessible enough then–and even now, improved transportation options such as the ascent up Wager Gulch Trail via 4×4 aren’t always possible unless one has chains!

 Capitol City, Colorado